BSC-ES/pyhanami/docs/source/User-Guide.md

 By default, if `obs=True`, the simulated PCs are adjusted before computing the TSS statistics to account for amplitude differences between simulations and observations (see [Methodology](./Methodology.md#tropical-intraseasonal-oscillation-iso-bimodal-iso-indices) for more details).
 This correction can be turned off by passing the argument `correct_pc=False'`.

-To summarize, the `bimodal_ISO` class includes methods to generate the following visualization outputs:
+To summarize, the `BimodalISO` class includes methods to generate the following visualization outputs:
-1. **EEOF plots** (`bimodal_ISO.plot_eeofs`): spatial patterns of the first two EEOFs for boreal winter and boreal summer.
+1. **EEOF plots** (`BimodalISO.eeof_plots`): spatial patterns of the first two EEOFs for boreal winter and boreal summer.
 The central longitude for these plots is set to 0º by default, but it can be modified with the argument `clon`.
-2. **PC plots** (`bimodal_ISO.plot_pcs`, passing one year or a list of years): time series of the first two PCs and their amplitude for both MJO and BSISO for the specified years.
+2. **PC plots** (`BimodalISO.pc_plots`, passing one year or a list of years): time series of the first two PCs and their amplitude for both MJO and BSISO for the specified years.
-3. **Frequency plot** (`bimodal_ISO.plot_freq_ISO`): mean monthly frequency (seasonality) of ISO events for both MJO and BSISO, computed over the entire period covered by the dataset.
+3. **Frequency plot** (`BimodalISO.freq_ISO_plot`): mean monthly frequency (seasonality) of ISO events for both MJO and BSISO, computed over the entire period covered by the dataset.
 If observations are set to `True`, these are included in the  frequency plot, which also shows the TSS statistics (R, σ and TSS) comparing simulations and observations.

 ## Tropical Cyclones (TCs) evaluation